Responsible Department: Finance

 8. Effect of Loss of Required Rating

 Not less than quarterly, the Investment Officers will obtain the current credit rating for each held investment that is required to maintain a minimum credit rating, from a reliable source to ensure that the investment has maintained the required minimum rating.
-The Investment Officers will take all prudent measures that are consistent with this Investment Policy to liquidate an investment that is downgraded to less than the required minimum rating.
+The Investment Officers will take all prudent measures that are consistent with this Policy to liquidate an investment that is downgraded to less than the required minimum rating.

-Diversification of investment instruments shall be utilized to avoid incurring unreasonable risks resulting from over-concentration of investments in a specific maturity, a specific issue, or a specific class of securities.
+Diversification of investment instruments shall be utilized to avoid incurring unreasonable risks resulting from over-concentration of investments in a specific maturity, a specific issue, or a specific class of investments.
 With the exception of U.S. Government securities, as authorized in this Policy, fully collateralized financial institution deposits, and authorized local government investment pools, no more than fifty percent (50%) of the total investment portfolio will be invested in any one security type.
 Diversification of the portfolio considers diversification by maturity dates and diversification by investment instrument.

-The entire HCCS portfolio, including funds at HCCS’ depository bank, shall comprise one pooled fund group, and the maximum average dollar-weighted maturity allowed based on the stated maturity date for the portfolio is two (2) years or less.
-Investment maturities for debt service interest and sinking funds and/or other types of reserve funds, whose use is longer-term, may not exceed ten (10) years or the maturity date of the applicable bond issue.
+The entire HCCS portfolio, including funds at HCCS’ primary depository bank, shall comprise one pooled fund group, and the maximum average dollar-weighted maturity allowed based on the stated maturity date for the portfolio is two (2) years or less.
+Investment maturities for debt service interest and sinking funds and/or other types of reserve funds whose use is longer-term, may not exceed ten (10) years or the maturity date of the applicable bond issue.